 |Muddy York Brewing Co.
 An award-winning small batch brewery in the East York area of Toronto that makes fresh, local craft beer.(cash or card, alternating weeks)|

-Each week we hand out a newsletter promoting local businesses and providing a kids activity.
+In June and July, we handed out a newsletter promoting local businesses and providing a kids’ activity.
 If you are a local business interested in contributing, please email email@example.com.
 Here are the past weeks’ newsletters:

 And for the rest of July/August, our friends at Say it With Crayons have provided these “Affirmations” colouring sheets.
 You can drop off your old crayons for recycling with them at the market DECA tent and pick up a fun page for the kids (or yourself!)

 2020 Market in review